-C. OB ED (OBSTETRICAL EMERGENCY DEPARTMENT)
+B. OB ED (OBSTETRICAL EMERGENCY DEPARTMENT)

 Huntington Hospital has an OB ED (Obstetrical Emergency Department).
 This is a separate area located in the Family Birth Center.
-ALL OB patients, who are 20 weeks pregnant or beyond, coming to Huntington Hospital for urgent problems or emergencies are directed to the OB ED.
-There is an Ob/Gyn physician on the premises 24 hours a day assigned to the OB ED.
+ALL OB patients 20 weeks pregnant or beyond who come to Huntington Hospital for urgent problems or emergencies are directed to the OB ED.
+There are Ob/Gyn physicians on the premises 24 hours a day assigned to the OB ED.